Fitness to study | University of Oxford

 There is also a University level Fitness to Study Panel which convenes in cases where the College process has been exhausted.
 Being involved in this process is rare, but is a possibility in all Fitness to Study cases.

 Understandably, the whole Fitness to Study process can cause students a great deal of concern and anxiety.
-If you would like help and support from SU Advice then drop us an email.
+If you would like help and support from Student Advice then drop us an email.
 The earlier in the process we hear from you, the more support we can offer.
-SU Advice is a non-judgemental, impartial service and we will only ask you facts around what has happened.
+Student Advice is a non-judgemental, impartial service and we will only ask you facts around what has happened.

 - What has happened?